1) Why did you develop your diff text software when there are so many other text comparison utilities around?

 6) What else do you do?

 We are the developers of the software product DiffEngineX, which finds the differences between Microsoft Excel workbooks.

 We also produce a Windows desktop application which reproduces the functionality on this website, along with extras such as the ability to de-duplicate lists and compare two folders of text files against each other.
 The latter functionality is of use to software developers who wish to compare hierarchical directories of source code files, XML, configuration files and scripts for changes.
 It can be downloaded from https://compare-text-files.com.

 7) How can you be contacted?

 Contact us using the contact form on our compare-text-files.com website.

 This is a service provided by DiffEngineX LLC.
 Copyright 2008-2019.
 All rights reserved.

-If you like the software and make frequent use of it, you may consider an optional payment to us.
+If you use this as part of your work, you should make a donation.
 Even a few dollars will help us make better tools and pay for the bandwidth.